Note

 Use preset strategy to load confounds from fMRIPrep.

-load_confounds_strategy provides an interface to select confounds based on past literature with limited parameters for user customisation.
+load_confounds_strategy provides an interface to select confounds based on past literature with limited parameters for user customization.

 Added in version 0.9.0.